CodingWZL/EMGen/README.md

 # ElecML

-The source code provides the feature calcualtions, model training, and directed design.
+The source code provides the feature calculations, model training, and directed design.